Örjans Vall: Demand for a new stadium

+On 17 December 2013, Halmstad Municipality decided to carry out a renovation of Örjans Vall worth 75 million SEK.
+The renovation was planned to be completed by the 2015 season, but was delayed.
+The whole renovation was finally completed in 2017.

+As of 2025, Halmstad Municipality is conducting a feasibility study to determine if a new arena can be built on the same site as the old one.

 International tournaments

 Örjans Vall have been used for a number of different international tournaments held in Sweden.

 FIFA World Cup

 Sweden was selected to host the 1958 FIFA World Cup, among the cities chosen to host the World Cup was Halmstad. Örjans Vall came to host two games of Group 1.

 UEFA Under-21 European Championship

 The 2009 U21 European Championship, which was played in Sweden, was originally meant to be played at Gamla Ullevi in Gothenburg, Olympia in Helsingborg, Swedbank Stadion in Malmö, and Borås Arena in Borås, however Borås Arena have a Max Hamburgers restaurant on the arena area, which caused legal problem since the tournament is sponsored by McDonald's, for some time it appeared that the Max restaurant would be closed during the tournament, however Max refused later to close its restaurant and the competition was forced to move elsewhere and Örjans Vall in Halmstad was chosen as replacement for Borås.

 Örjans Vall was used for 3 games in the tournament in group B.